 General project

 The funding cap for each one-year or two-year project is HK$400,000 and HK$800,000 respectively.
-The amount of funding approved for individual projects is determined on a case-by-case basis.
+The final funding amount shall be as deemed reasonable by the Government / WoC, regardless of the amount sought .

 To encourage more women to participate in the funded projects, the Women’s Commission (WoC) will consider subsidising the applicant organisation’s expenses in organising children activities which are beneficial to their mind and body (such as arranging class activities for children) and providing child care services for women participants during the implementation of projects.